syncfusion-content/windowsforms-docs/WindowsForms/StatusBarAdv/Border-Settings.md

 Indicates whether the panel should have a border.
 The options included are given below.FixedSingle,Fixed3D andNone.</td></tr>
 </table>

-N> : The BorderColor and BorderSingle properties will have effect only when the BorderStyle property is set to 'FixedSingle'._
+N> The BorderColor and BorderSingle properties will have effect only when the BorderStyle property is set to 'FixedSingle'.

 {% highlight c# %}